Words and interview by Farran Golding / Photography by Ben Colen

 AVE and Dill have lived, to put it lightly, and a result I imagine they take it upon themselves to reel in the FA and Hockey riders where necessary.
 I’ve heard you don’t really drink so do you think they feel less concerned about you blowing it?

 Yeah, they definitely try to make sure we ain’t fucking up.
 Dill actually told me [slips into a Jason Dill impression]: “You’re one of my favourite riders.
 You’re easy.
 I don’t have to worry about you.”
-[Laughing], he’s stoked that he doesn’t have to check in on me.
+He’s stoked that he doesn’t have to check in on me [laughs].

 How far back do you and Diego go?